scrapy/scrapy/docs/topics/spiders.rst

        and is called during initialization of a spider instance.

        It takes a :class:`~scrapy.settings.Settings` object as a parameter and can add or update the spider's configuration values.
 This method is a class method, meaning that it is called on the :class:`~scrapy.Spider` class and allows all instances of the spider to share the same configuration.

+       While per-spider settings can be set in :attr:`~scrapy.Spider.custom_settings`, using ``update_settings()``
-       One of the main advantages of ``update_settings()`` is that it allows you to dynamically add, remove or change settings based on other settings or other external factors.
+       allows you to dynamically add, remove or change settings based on other settings, spider attributes or other factors and use setting priorities other than ``'spider'``.
+Also, it's easy to extend ``update_settings()`` in a subclass by overriding it, while doing the same with :attr:`~scrapy.Spider.custom_settings` is hard or impossible.

        For example, suppose a spider needs to modify :setting:`FEEDS`: